 - 4/17 Hillary Scannell & Leah Johnson on the NYT marine policy contest

 - 5/1 Rebeca de Buen Kalman on how transportation policy affects bike usage in Mexico City

 - 5/15 Stephanie Rushley on her interdisciplinary PCC fellowship work relating corals and the MJO

 - 5/29 Ben Miller on hydropower in the Mekong River system

 ATG 610 is reserved for each date, although we might update that to add a little geographic diversity.

 The last Graduate Student Seminar (GSS) of the 2016-2017 academic year was held on May 23.
 Some of our new PCC Graduate Student Steering Committee (P-GraSC) members gave one slide, five-minute presentations on their research/interests over pizza, snacks, and beverages.

 Grant Williamson from the Molecular Engineering Department spoke about new battery technologies under research at the Clean Energy Institute and why we should care about batteries in general.

-Jake Steinberg of Oceanography will talk about the prevalence and importance of oceanic subsurface-intensified eddies.
+Jake Steinberg (Oceanography) on the prevalence and importance of oceanic subsurface-intensified eddies.
 How do we observe these eddies and understand their role in the advection of heat and salt (among other interesting tracers).